AlexanderTomsDigaul/Plinko-By-Alexander-Toms-Digaul/README.md

 # Plinko-with-score
-Here I have created the plinko game with score in it.{project (WhitehatJR) C33}
+Here I have created the plinko game with score in it.
+By Alexander Toms Digaul